 theguardian.com Voter turnout was over 60%, reflecting the populace’s desire for change.

-The new administration inherits an economy emerging from its worst crisis in a generation.
-Mahama has pledged to renegotiate the terms of a $3 billion International Monetary Fund (IMF) bailout, ease business regulations, and invest in infrastructure to stimulate growth and job creation.
+The economy is recovering from its worst crisis in a generation when the new administration takes over.
+In order to promote growth and job creation, Mahama has promised to relax corporate rules, renegotiate the conditions of a $3 billion International Monetary Fund (IMF) bailout, and invest in infrastructure.

 In one of his first acts as president, Mahama announced plans to introduce a code of conduct for government officials, emphasizing modesty and accountability.
 This includes a ban on first-class air travel for officials, reflecting his commitment to prudent governance.